microsoft/windows-drivers-rs/README.md

 This project was built with support of WDM, KMDF, and UMDF drivers in mind, as well as Win32 Services.
 This includes support for all versions of WDF included in WDK 22H2 and newer.
 Currently, the crates available on [`crates.io`](https://crates.io) only support KMDF v1.33, but bindings can be generated for everything else by cloning `windows-drivers-rs` and modifying the config specified in [`build.rs` of `wdk-sys`](./crates/wdk-sys/build.rs).
 Crates.io support for other WDK configurations is planned in the near future.

+## Repo Layout

+* [crates](./crates): Contains all the main crates that are a part of the Cargo workspace.
+* [examples](./examples): Contains workspace-level examples.
+These examples consist of different types of minimal Windows drivers (ie. WDM, KMDF, UMDF).
+* [tests](./tests): Contains workspace-level tests, inlcuding tests for metadata-based wdk configuration in packages and workspaces.

+**Note:**: Since the workspace level examples and tests use different WDK configurations, and WDR only supports one WDK configuration per workspace, the workspace-level examples and tests folder are excluded from the [repository root's Cargo manifest](./Cargo.toml).

 ## Getting Started

 ### Build Requirements